dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 imageAlt:
 description:  Ever wondered how to connect a custom web app to SAP S/4HANA?
 I recently built a working prototype using SAP Integration Suite, a frontend built with HTML/CSS/JS, and a mock server that simulates the S/4HANA Business Partner API.
 I’ve written up the whole flow in a detailed article.
 It's starts with a business-level overview and then steps through every part of the stack (Custom Web App > SAP BTP > SAP Integration Suite > SAP Cloud Connector > SAP S/4HANA).
 ---

+"Build A Web App and Connect to S/4HANA with SAP Integration Suite"

 A big part of the magic behind AI, advanced analytics, and {insert tech buzzword here} is the humble API!